-Unless otherwise specified, if a plan covers treatment for Gender Dysphoria, coverage includes psychotherapy, gender-affirming hormone therapy, puberty suppressing medications, laboratory testing to monitor the safety of hormone therapy, and certain surgical treatments listed in the Coverage Rationale section.
+Unless otherwise specified, if a plan covers treatment for Gender Dysphoria, coverage includes psychotherapy, gender-affirming hormone therapy, puberty suppressing medications, and laboratory testing to monitor the safety of hormone therapy and surgical treatments listed in the Coverage Rationale section.
 Certain plans may not cover all of the listed surgical treatments in the Coverage Rationale section above.
 Refer to the federal, state, or contractual requirements for details.
-Also, for hormone therapy, refer to the Medical Benefit Drug Policy titled Gonadotropin Releasing Hormone Analogs.
+Also, for hormone therapy, refer to the Medical Benefit Drug Policy titled Gonadotropin Releasing Hormone Analogs (for Indiana Only).